dmp95/Midterm/readme.md

 ## Introduction

-This midterm project required the creation of a new repository from scratch, development, and documentation of a functional Calculator app that meets specific requirements.
-The development process utilized techniques learned from lectures, employing WSL, VS Code, and GitHub.
+This project involved developing a Calculator app from scratch, including repository setup, application development, and documentation.
+The development process leveraged techniques from lectures and utilized tools such as WSL, VS Code, and GitHub.

 ## Design Patterns

-The following design patterns were implemented to ensure a modular, maintainable, and scalable design for the calculator app, enabling easy extension and modification of its functionality:
+The calculator app incorporates several design patterns to ensure a modular, maintainable, and scalable architecture.
+These patterns facilitate easy extension and modification of the app’s functionality:

 ### I. Factory Method Pattern
-- **Purpose**: Dynamically create instances of plugins.
+- **Purpose**: To create plugin instances dynamically.
-- **Implementation**: The `PluginManager` loads and creates instances of various plugins based on the files available in the plugin directories.
+- **Implementation**: The `PluginManager` is responsible for loading and instantiating plugins based on the available files in plugin directories.

 ### II.
 Singleton Pattern
-- **Purpose**: Ensure that only one instance of the `Calculations` history exists and is used throughout the application.
+- **Purpose**: To manage a single shared state for calculation history.
-- **Implementation**: While not a strict singleton, the design ensures a single shared state for the calculation history.
+- **Implementation**: Although not a strict singleton, the design ensures a unified state for calculation history across the application.

 ### III.
 Command Pattern
-- **Purpose**: Encapsulate commands as objects, allowing the application to parameterize clients with different requests, queue or log requests, and support undoable operations.
+- **Purpose**: To encapsulate commands as objects, allowing for parameterization, logging, and support for undoable operations.
-- **Implementation**: Commands such as `add`, `subtract`, `multiply`, `divide`, and `exponent` are defined and encapsulated as objects.
+- **Implementation**: Arithmetic operations such as `add`, `subtract`, `multiply`, `divide`, and `exponent` are encapsulated as command objects.

 ### IV.
 Strategy Pattern
-- **Purpose**: Encapsulate arithmetic operations within separate functions and make them interchangeable.
+- **Purpose**: To provide interchangeable arithmetic operations.
-- **Implementation**: The `Calculation` class uses these strategies to perform operations like `add`, `subtract`, `multiply`, `divide`, and `exponent`.
+- **Implementation**: The `Calculation` class utilizes different strategies for operations including `add`, `subtract`, `multiply`, `divide`, and `exponent`.

 ### V. Facade Pattern
-- **Purpose**: Provide a simplified interface to the complex subsystem of calculations and operations.
+- **Purpose**: To simplify the interface to the complex calculation subsystem.
-- **Implementation**: The `Calculator` class hides the complexities of creating `Calculation` objects and managing calculation history.
+- **Implementation**: The `Calculator` class abstracts the complexities involved in creating `Calculation` objects and managing history.

 ### VI.
 Decorator Pattern
-- **Purpose**: Suppress output during test execution.
+- **Purpose**: To suppress output during test execution.
-- **Implementation**: The `suppress_output_decorator` in `test_utils.py` wraps functions to temporarily redirect `stdout` and `stderr`.
+- **Implementation**: The `suppress_output_decorator` in `test_utils.py` temporarily redirects `stdout` and `stderr` to facilitate testing.

-## Conclusion

-The implementation of these design patterns ensures that the calculator app is modular, maintainable, and scalable, allowing for easy extension and modification of its functionality.

 ## Environment Variables

 ### Overview

-Environment variables play a crucial role in configuring the application, particularly for logging settings and API key management.
-This approach enhances security by keeping sensitive information out of the codebase and provides flexibility for configuration changes.
+Environment variables are utilized to manage logging configurations and API keys, enhancing security and flexibility by keeping sensitive information out of the codebase.

 ### I. Logging Configuration

-- **Location**: Defined in the `calculator/__init__.py` file.
+- **Location**: Configured in the `calculator/__init__.py` file.
-- **Purpose**: Environment variables are utilized to set up logging configurations dynamically.
+- **Purpose**: To set up logging settings dynamically using environment variables.

 ### II.
 API Key Management
 - **Location**: Managed in the `main.py` file.
-- **Purpose**: The `API_KEY` environment variable is used to handle API key configurations securely.
+- **Purpose**: To securely handle API key configurations using the `API_KEY` environment variable.

 ### Implementation Details

-- **.env File**: A `.env` file is included at the project root, containing the required environment variables.
+- **.env File**: Contains necessary environment variables and is located in the project root.
 - **Security**: The `.env` file is excluded from version control by Git to protect sensitive information.

+## Logging Functions

+### I. Basic Configuration
+- **Purpose**: To establish the logging setup.
+- **Implementation**: Configured with `basicConfig`, allowing dynamic log level and format based on environment variables.

+### II.
+Arithmetic Operations Logging
+- **Purpose**: To record details of each arithmetic operation.
+- **Implementation**: Logs operands and results of operations, along with errors such as division by zero.

+### III.
+Command Handling Logging
+- **Purpose**: To log user commands and execution results.
+- **Implementation**: Records commands executed by users, including command names and any encountered errors.

+### IV.
+Plugin Management Logging
+- **Purpose**: To track the loading of plugins.
+- **Implementation**: Logs plugin loading activities and any errors that occur during this process.

+## Error Handling Strategies

+### I. Look Before You Leap (LBYL)
+- **Example**: Preventing division by zero.
+- **Implementation**: Ensures the divisor is not zero before performing division operations.

+### II.
+Easier to Ask for Forgiveness than Permission (EAFP)
+- **Example**: Handling command execution errors.
+- **Implementation**: Executes commands within a try block and handles exceptions if they arise.

-### Conclusion
+## Conclusion

-By leveraging environment variables, the application maintains modularity, security, and ease of maintenance.
-This design pattern facilitates straightforward updates and extensions to the application’s functionality.
+The application of these design patterns, effective use of environment variables, thorough logging, and strategic error handling ensures that the calculator app is robust, modular, and scalable.
+This design facilitates easy updates and extensions to the application's functionality.

-use of logging